russjeffery/DudaAPI-Slate/source/includes/_responsive_content.md

     ]
 }
 ```
-Get a specific locations data.
-To get a specific locations details, you need the UUID of that location.
+Get data for a specific location.
+To get data for a specific location you need the UUID of that location.
 You can find the location `uuid` in the Get Content Library Data or after you've created a location.
 Note that you can only update `additional_locations` via this API Call.

 ### Method and path
 `GET /api/sites/multiscreen/{site_name}/content/location/{uuid}`